-Our Doctors are available to advise on specific immunisation requirements for different regions around the globe.
-Even if you have been immunised in the past, it is still recommended to speak with one of our doctors just to be on the safe side.
+Doctors are available to advise on specific immunisation requirements for different regions around the globe.
+Even if you have been immunised in the past, it is still recommended to speak with one of the consulting doctors just to be on the safe side.
 Please have your records with you to ensure we have you in and out in one consultation for your convenience.

 - VACCINES IN STOCK

 We generally stock most of the vaccines that we offer, however please mention where you are travelling at the time you make your booking so that we can ensure this is the case.

 How long do vaccinations last?